pletzer/mint/README.md

 ```
 conda install -c conda-forge python-mint
 ```
 Note that you will need to have OpenGL, a core dependency of VTK, installed.
-On Ubuntu, you might have to type `apt-get install libgl1-mesa-glx`.
+On Ubuntu, you might have to `apt-get install libgl1-mesa-glx`.

 ### Building from source